Educational analysis only. Not financial advice. Signals are statistical patterns only.Full disclaimer

 Headline numbers are net of realistic transaction costs.
 The sensitivity test recomputes win rate across a cost grid to confirm no published metric depends on a cost assumption below realistic bounds.

-The full per-test pass/fail record at the 20-day horizon is documented in the 9-test extended validation stack in Wyckoff Daily.
+The full per-test pass/fail record at the 20-day horizon is documented in the 9-test extended validation stack in Wyckoff Daily (8 published with full proof; 1 retained internally for engine confidentiality).
 Multiple-testing correction is applied across the battery: Bonferroni-corrected, significant at α = 0.05.

 Per-Engine Validation